isomerpages/jointpoly-ace/_who-we-are/Our People.md

 description: Check out our team!
 image: ""
 ---
 JP-AcE reports to five polytechnics’ PCEOs through the co-chairs of the Joint Polytechnic Committee to Enhance Teaching & Learning (JP-CETL) Steering Committee.
+The organisation structure is depicted as below:

 ![](/images/jpace%20infrastructure.png)